UP | HOME

 It would be more productive for people who are opposed to population control to make sound arguments that it is unnecessary to be cautious about overpopulation.
 If they can successfully prove this, then we will concede that there is no reason to enforce population control and no reason to debate how population control should be implemented.
 Until the opposition provides a sound and convincing argument why population control is unnecessary, that is the primary topic to be debated.

 But to answer the question: No. Population control would be easier than enforcing many current laws, including traffic regulations and the law against murder.
 Law against murder can be difficult to enforce because it is difficult to identify the murderers, so some murders go unsolved.
 No one uses this as an argument that murder should be legal.
-By contrast, it’s much easier to identify people who have unlicensed children than it currently is to identify murderers.
+By contrast, it’s much easier to identify people who have unlicensed children than it is to identify murderers.
 It’s very difficult to conceal a living, breathing child.
 They will be found eventually.
 It’s pretty pointless for parents to have children if they’re just going to hide their children in a dark room away from the outside world for their entire lives.

 Furthermore, there’s already historical evidence that it’s perfectly possible to enforce population control.
 China managed to enforce population control from 1979 to 2021, except that it was unnecessarily authoritarian and it had a combination of eugenic and dysgenic effects, rather than purely eugenic effects.
 If China was able to enforce population control, there’s no reason why eugenic population control can’t be enforced around the world in general, especially if it’s done with comparatively far less authoritarian measures and a worldview that is better informed of population dynamics and evolutionary biology.
 Singapore also once enforced population control from 1966 to 1986.